-17 Years Ago: George Strait Hits No. 1 With ‘Carrying Your Love With Me’
+20 Years Ago: George Strait Hits No. 1 With ‘Carrying Your Love With Me’

-“‘Carrying Your Love With Me’ is a title Jeff Stevens mentioned to me that we didn’t write until about six months later,” Bogard recalls to Taste of Country.
+“”Carrying Your Love With Me” is a title Jeff Stevens mentioned to me that we didn’t write until about six months later,” Bogard recalls to Taste of Country.
 “We pretty much wrote it in a few hours.”

-Strait sang the lyrics, including “I’m carrying your love with me / West Virginia down to Tennessee / I’ll be movin’ with the good Lord’s speed / Carrying your love with me,” in a video — his first video since ‘Check Yes or No,’ which hit No. 1 in 1995, and his last until ‘Write This Down’ in 1999.
+Strait sang the lyrics of “Carrying Your Love With Me” — “I’m carrying your love with me / West Virginia down to Tennessee / I’ll be movin’ with the good Lord’s speed / Carrying your love with me” — in a music video for the tune.
+It was the Texan’s first single to have an accompanying video since “Check Yes or No,” which hit No. 1 in 1995, and his last until “Write This Down” in 1999.

 Strait liked “Carrying Your Love With Me” so much that he included it on several of his compilation albums, including Latest Greatest Straitest Hits in 2000, 2004’s 50 Number Ones and 2011’s Icon 2, and frequently performed “Carrying Your Love With Me” during his farewell The Cowboy Rides Away Tour.
 The tune also helped Strait earn both an ACM and a CMA for Album of the Year in 1997.

 Test Your George Strait Knowledge!